open-telemetry/opentelemetry-collector-contrib/exporter/elasticsearchexporter/README.md

 ### HTTP settings

-The Elasticsearch exporter supports common [HTTP Configuration Settings](https://github.com/open-telemetry/opentelemetry-collector/tree/main/config/confighttp#http-configuration-settings), except for `compression` (all requests are uncompressed).
+The Elasticsearch exporter supports common [HTTP Configuration Settings][confighttp], except for `compression` (all requests are uncompressed).
-As a consequence of supporting `confighttp`, the Elasticsearch exporter also supports common [TLS Configuration Settings](https://github.com/open-telemetry/opentelemetry-collector/blob/main/config/configtls/README.md#tls-configuration-settings).
+As a consequence of supporting [confighttp], the Elasticsearch exporter also supports common [TLS Configuration Settings][configtls].

 The Elasticsearch exporter sets `timeout` (HTTP request timeout) to 90s by default.
-All other defaults are as defined by `confighttp`.
+All other defaults are as defined by [confighttp].

 ### Queuing

-The Elasticsearch exporter supports the common [`sending_queue` settings](https://github.com/open-telemetry/opentelemetry-collector/blob/main/exporter/exporterhelper/README.md).
+The Elasticsearch exporter supports the common [`sending_queue` settings][exporterhelper].
 However, the sending queue is currently disabled by default.

 ### Elasticsearch document routing